cindygraffin-pro/cloud-practitionner/readme.md

 - CIDR = range of IP

 **Network ACL & Security Groups:**
--  ACL is Access Control List:
+-  NACL is Ntwork Access Control List:
   - firewall which controls traffic from and to subnet
   - have ALLOW and DENY rules that only include IP addresses
   - attached at the subnet level